phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 122764
+#Total Number of Tweets: 333457
-#Number of Trump Tweets: 90898
+#Number of Clinton Tweets: 122960
-#Number of Sanders Tweets: 58103
+#Number of Trump Tweets: 91138
-#Number of Rubio Tweets: 27138
+#Number of Sanders Tweets: 58233
-#Number of Carson Tweets: 18748
+#Number of Rubio Tweets: 27203
-#Number of Bush Tweets: 15102
+#Number of Carson Tweets: 18785
-#Total Number of Tweets:
+#Number of Bush Tweets: 15140
 ---
 ---